14 October 2017 Mogadishu bombings: Perpetrators

 While no group has admitted responsibility, officials believe that the attack was perpetrated by a cell of the group al-Shabaab, following statements made by a key member, a veteran militant who had taken part in previous attacks in Mogadishu.
 Investigators believed that the attack may have been motivated by a desire for revenge for the botched U.S.-led raid on his hometown in August.
 He was arrested while driving a second explosives-packed vehicle into the city on the day of the explosion.
 An official said that the man had confessed and was proud of what he had done for the cause of jihad.
 Another official said that the bombs were hidden under rice, sugar and other goods in the truck.
 The driver was detained but a local businessman and tribal leader vouched for the truck.
 The official stated that investigators were determining whether the attackers were helped from within the security forces.
 A Somali intelligence official stated that the man who had vouched for the truck was arrested.

 In February 2018, a military court in Mogadishu sentenced two people to death for their role in the bombings.
 According to the court, Hassan Aden Isak was driving a truck intended to be used in a second bombing.
 Ibrahim Hassan Absuge was sentenced in absentia for the bombings as well, and is also accused of masterminding the November 2016 Mogadishu car bombing that killed 20 people.
+And on 14 October 2018, the first anniversary of the bombings, Hassan Aden Isak was executed publicly by firing squad.

 Reactions

 Domestic

 Somali president Mohamed Abdullahi Mohamed declared three days of national mourning.
 He and hundreds of other Somali citizens donated blood.
 "Today's horrific attack proves our enemy would stop (at) nothing to cause our people pain and suffering.
-Let's unite against terror," he said on Twitter, "Time to unite and pray together.
+Let's unite against terror", he said on Twitter, "Time to unite and pray together.
 Terror won't win."